Patrick-Wood/plumb-charter/CHARTER.md

 ### B.1 Purpose

 This appendix defines the functional requirements for iterative analysis depth.
-The implementation achieving these requirements — including convergence algorithm, checkpoint sequence, transition criteria, and termination logic — is proprietary to DeskGems LLC and is not published.
+The implementation achieving these requirements — including convergence algorithm, checkpoint sequence, transition criteria, and termination logic — is proprietary to Patrick Wood and is not published.

 ### B.2 Depth Level Requirements